-Conductivity is expressed as "specific conductance at 25 degrees C" .
-It is a measure of the ability of water to carry an electric charge and is directly related to the concentration of dissolved ions in the water.
+Conductivity is expressed as "specific conductance or microseimens per cm at 25 degrees C".
+It is a measure of the ability of water to carry an electric charge and is directly related to the concentration of dissolved ions.
 E.g. as the total dissolved substances in the water increases, the conductivity of the water also increases.
 There is usually an inverse relation between conductivity and flow.
 For example, as flow increases, dissolved minerals decrease & conductivity decrease.
-Conductivity can also vary when disturbance occurs in the watershed (6).
-In Fall, when flow decreases, conductivity (and mineral content) rises.
-Below is the chart for conductivity vs. flow for Wolverton Creek between for 2015.
+Conductivity can also vary when disturbance occurs as in Aug, 2016.
+A fire on the north slope of the watershed resulted in fluctuations in conductivity and possibly flow.
+An exceptionally high Fall flow may reflect to the effects of fire.
+See chart and table below.